 Miles Community College offers the Commercial Transportation Basics CDL course designed to provide students with the essential knowledge and practical skills necessary to take the Montana CDL Class A Knowledge Test and Road Test.
 This course provides tractor-trailer driving fundamentals to students who have minimal or no truck driving experience.
 This six week course includes classroom instruction, hands-on labs, behind-the-wheel driving time, hours of service, trip planning, and much more.
 Please visit our CDL Page for more information.

 There are many computer, internet, and personal enrichment classes offered at www.ed2go.com/milescc.
 All courses are offered monthly, run for 6 weeks, with 2 lessons a week.
 The classes are available 24 hours a day, for 10 days after release date.
-Please visit our Professional Development Classes page for more information and a list of classes.
+Please visit our Distance Learning page for more information Professional Development classes.